Terraform

 Manage your PgBeam infrastructure as code with Terraform.
 The pgbeam

-provider offers native resources for projects, databases, replicas,
+provider offers native resources for projects, databases, replicas, custom domains, cache rules, spend limits, agent credentials, policy profiles, and webhook endpoints.

 Setup